 Marion Dugald Transportation Improvement Study

 The City is conducting a study of Marion Street and Dugald Road to explore different options for transportation improvements that do not include grade separation or widening.
-Before public engagement begins, the City is seeking guidance from citizens on how to meaningfully engage the community throughout the study process.

 - Related Links

 Thank you to all those who took the time to provide feedback on the previous Marion Grade Separation and Widening Study public engagement process.
 As we look to begin the public engagement process for the Marion Dugald Transportation Study, we would like to share the results of the conversations we had with you.

 A brief overview of what we did:

 - An online survey was launched March 2, 2017 and remained open until March 24, 2017.
 A total of 404 surveys were submitted to the City in response.

 - Interviews with stakeholders were conducted by telephone from March 13, 2017 to March 31, 2017.
 A total of 29 telephone interviews were conducted with stakeholders.

 - The study webpage housed on the City of Winnipeg website went live on March 2, 2017 and will remain live throughout the study.

 In 2011, the City of Winnipeg Transportation Master Plan (TMP) recommended that a functional design study be conducted to review the alignment for a widening and grade separation of Marion Street.